ab380765597/Yelp_Recommendation_with_Lambda_Architecture/README.md

 # SPARK
-Use pyspark to manipulate files in HDFS or Hbase
+Use pyspark to extract data from HDFS or Hbase

 The program using SparkSQL to extract top 5 restaurants in the JSON formatted file in HDFS.